 The main text of the Resource Manual explains what is involved in management for World Heritage, its context, its philosophies and its mechanisms.
 A set of appendices then offers guidance on how to put them into practice.

-Arabic Chinese English French Polish Russian Spanish Portuguese
+Arabic Armenian Chinese English French Polish Portuguese Russian Spanish

 The titles in this series are produced as PDF online documents which can be downloaded free of charge.

 Free/non-profit use/reproduction of this manual is encouraged, always quoting the original source.